-Sneaking leafy greens and herbs –two foods that are super nutritious and full of disease fighting plant compounds– into dips is a great way to get your kids to eat their veggies without putting up a fight.
+Sneaking leafy greens and herbs –two foods that are super nutritious and full of disease-fighting plant compounds– into dips is a great way to get your kids to eat their veggies without putting up a fight.
 Try pureeing spinach into hummus or mixing pureed kale with a little lemon juice and ricotta cheese.
 For an added health bonus, use crunchy colorful bell peppers or red or blue baked corn chips to scoop up your dips.

-To make your dips a bit more satisfying, try using protein packed Greek yogurt or hard-boiled eggs.
+To make your dips a bit more satisfying, try using protein-packed Greek yogurt or hard-boiled eggs.
 In addition to high protein, Greek yogurt is also low in fat and has a creamy, satisfying consistency.
 Additionally, Greek yogurt offers the benefit of probiotics.
 Probiotics are beneficial bacteria strains that keep the digestive tract happy.
 Greek yogurt makes a great replacement for sour cream in many recipes, such as the veggie dip provided below.
 Another great sweet and spicy yogurt dip recipe is to combine roasted beets, plain Greek yogurt, and horseradish in your food processor, blender, or juicer.
 For more Greek yogurt ideas, check out these tasty tips!

 Fresh herbs not only give dips their zesty flavor, but they provide a nutritious element as well.
 Herbs provide phytochemicals, which are beneficial compounds in plant foods that promote healthy bodily functions and help fight disease.
 Plus, herbs are packed with antioxidant power.
-For example, two tablespoons of dried basil has 2 times as much antioxidant as a cup of green grapes and 3 times as much as a cup of cooked carrots.
+For example, two tablespoons of dried basil have 2 times as much antioxidant as a cup of green grapes and 3 times as much as a cup of cooked carrots.
 Additionally, because herbs are packed with flavor, they can be used in place of salt and can also be used to create healthier versions of your favorite dips.
 Add fresh basil to pureed sun-dried tomato and white bean dip.

 One of the best ways to get kids excited about eating well is by reading books that talk about healthy foods.
 There are tons of books out there with wonderful stories that your kids will love (check out our recommended reading list).
 Once you read the story, plan to try and make some of the foods described in the book!
 One of the most famous books about food is Green Eggs and Ham, a dish that requires the addition of lots of healthy but not always loved green foods, and can make a delicious and healthy meal snack for your kids.